-What is a Ganglion Cyst?
+What Is a Ganglion Cyst?

-Ganglion cysts are usually not dangerous.
+Ganglion cysts are normally not dangerous.
 They can arise very suddenly or sometimes appear and grow steadily over the space of months, eventually shrinking and disappearing on their own.
 Some small cysts cannot be seen and only cause pain and discomfort; these are called occult ganglion cysts.

 What Are the Types of Ganglion Cysts?